|Program Type||University study; study alongside Irish students; instruction in English by Irish faculty|

 Participate in a research project while making connections with the local community through the UL Practicum course.
 You will work with a team of students, UL staff, and community members to design and implement your project.
 In addition to gaining research skills and connecting to the local community, you will also develop other skills such as teamwork, leadership, and working across cultures.
 If you participate in this UL practicum, you are eligible for the I-UROP scholarship.

 To see the list of current projects, view the Community Projects booklet.
-Please note that these can change every semester.
+Note that these can change every semester.

 Limerick offers a selection of 3-week, 3-credit summer courses available to international students.
-For brief course descriptions, and to view which Liberal Education requirements these courses fufill, visit our Summer Courses website.
+For brief course descriptions, and to view which Liberal Education requirements these courses fufill, visit Summer Courses.

 Major Advising Pages